-CAMPUS SNAPSHOT

-Fall 2019 Enrollment:
+CAMPUS SNAPSHOT Fall 2021 Enrollment:

-Total Enrollment: 7,698 Total undergraduates: 6,353 Total graduate students: 1,345 Male/Female ratio: 37.3%/62.7% Full-time students: 68.9% In-state students: 95.5% UNCP Service Area: 53.1%
+Total Enrollment: 8,319 Total undergraduates: 6,318 Total graduate students: 2,001 Male/Female ratio: 35.3%/64.7%

+Full-time students: 64.1% In-state students: 93.6%

-295+ Full-time faculty 550+ Full-time staff
+325 Full-time faculty 553 Full-time staff

-NCAA Division II Athletics Peach Belt Conference
+NCAA Division II Athletics

-41 Undergraduate degree programs 17 Graduate degree programs
+Conference Carolinas Mountain East Conference

+Schools and Colleges:

+College of Arts & Sciences

+College of Health Sciences

+McKenzie-Elliott School of Nursing

+Thomas School of Business

+School of Education

+University College

-Schools and Colleges: College of Arts & Sciences College of Health Sciences School of Business School of Education University College The Graduate School Esther G. Maynor Honors College
+The Graduate School

+Esther G. Maynor Honors College

+2021 Undergraduate Enrollment by Ethnicity:

+American Indian: 12%

+Asian: 2%

+Black/African American: 30%

+Hispanic/Latino: 9% White/Caucasian: 40%

+2021 Freshman Class:

-- 2019 Undergraduate Enrollment by Ethnicity: American Indian: 13% Asian: 1.6% Black/African American: 30.7% Hispanic/Latino: 7.7% White/Caucasian: 38.3% - 2019 Freshman Class: Average GPA: 3.49 Average SAT: 1011 Average ACT: 19.6
+Average GPA: 3.44 Average SAT: 1023 Average ACT: 18.8

-Notable Alumni: Jerry Lanier Former U.S. Ambassador, retired Ethan Sanford Ph.D. candidate at Cornell Admiral Michael Holmes U.S. Navy Admiral, retired General Allen Jamerson U.S. Air Force Brigadier General, retired Pardon Ndlohvu Olympian, men's marathon Rio 2016 Dr. Sallie McRorie Provost, Florida State University

-UNIVERSITY TRADITIONS
+Notable Alumni:

+Jerry Lanier

+Former U.S. Ambassador, retired

+Kelvin Sampson

+Univ. of Houston Head Men's Basketball Coach

+Admiral Michael Holmes

+U.S. Navy Admiral, retired

+General Allen Jamerson

+U.S. Air Force Brigadier General, retired

+Pardon Ndlohvu

+Olympian, men's marathon Rio 2016

+Dr. Sallie McRorie

+Provost, Florida State University

-Alma Mater: Hail to UNCP!
+UNIVERSITY TRADITIONS Alma Mater: Hail to UNCP!

 Lyrics and music by Reba and Ira Pate Lowry, 1954

-Where Carolina's lofty pine trees Pierce the southern blue, Proudly stands our Alma Mater Courageous, strong and true; Black and gold float on forever Symbol of loyalty, Pembroke, our Alma Mater, Hail to UNCP!
+Where Carolina's lofty pine trees

+Pierce the southern blue,

+Proudly stands our Alma Mater

+Courageous, strong and true;

+Black and gold float on forever

+Symbol of loyalty,

+Pembroke, our Alma Mater,

+Hail to UNCP!
-School Colors: Black & Gold

-Since at least 1944, UNCP's official colors have been black and gold, though the color gold has been associated with the school since the 1920s.

-Mascot: the Braves and the Red-Tailed Hawk

-UNC Pembroke's athletic nickname is the Braves while its mascot is the red-tailed hawk.
-Athletic teams have had the nickname Braves - a term that echoes our American Indian heritage - since 1946.
+School Colors: Black & Gold Since at least 1944, UNCP's official colors have been black and gold, though the color gold has been associated with the school since the 1920s.
+Mascot: the Braves and the Red-Tailed Hawk UNC Pembroke's athletic nickname is the Braves while its mascot is the red-tailed hawk.
+Athletic teams have had the nickname Braves-a term that echoes our American Indian heritage-since 1946.
 The red-tailed hawk was added as a companion to the Brave in 1992.
 It is indigenous to North America and can be seen soaring high above or perching in the pine trees surrounding campus.
 American Indian traditions teach that animals were sent by the Great Creator to serve as guardians and teachers for humans; they are endowed with certain sacred qualities and powers that can be imparted to humans.
 The powers of specific animals are invoked by adding symbols and images on clothing and personal belongings.
 The Braves' athletic uniforms and other campus symbols are adorned with the mascot to invoke the qualities of the red-tailed hawk - speed, keen sight, focus, power, hunting ability and good luck.

-BraveWalk & Commencement: The Bridge

-As freshmen, one of the first steps new Braves take is a walk across the Jones Bridge between Livermore Library and D.F.
+BraveWalk & Commencement: The Bridge As freshmen, one of the first steps new Braves take is a walk across the Jones Bridge between Livermore Library and D.F.
 Lowry.
-The BraveWalk, led by Lumbee Ambassadors and the Chancellor, signals the beginning of their academic journey.
-For many students, the Bridge is not crossed again until Commencement.
-Undergraduate students at spring commencement exercises are led by Lumbee Ambassadors and flutist over the bridge in the opposite direction toward the ceremony location in the Quad.
-The crossing of the Bridge one final time symbolizes the conclusion of their undergraduate academic journey.
+The BraveWalk, led by Lumbee ambassadors and the chancellor, signals the beginning of their academic journey.
+For many students, the bridge is not crossed again until commencement.
+Undergraduate students, at spring commencement exercises, are led by lumbee ambassadors and flutist over the bridge in the opposite direction toward the ceremony location in the Quad.
+The crossing of the bridge one final time symbolizes the conclusion of their undergraduate academic journey.
+THE UNCP CAMPUS The 281-acre campus consists of more than 50 buildings.
+Campus has grown significantly over the last decade, with additions that include the state-of-the-art James A. Thomas Hall (opening 2022), Weinstein Health Sciences Building, new residence halls and the downtown entrepreneurship center.
+UNCP is a residential campus with five residence halls and two apartment communities.
+Dining services on campus include the Dining Hall, Chickfil-A, Einstein Brothers Bagels, Papa Johns, Starbucks, EAT Café and Café 641.